azomDev/Wave/README.md

 ## Customization

 One of the key aspects of Wave is its high level of customization.
 Wave plans to offer a wide range of options for modifying the user interface and the functionality of the app to suit individual needs and preferences.
+For example, the UI will be entirely constumizable, to the point of being able to using a built-in api to do things like send messages, show messages and much more.

 ## Multilingual Support and Chat Translation